ballerina-platform/ballerina-distribution/examples/mysql-batch-execute-operation/mysql_batch_execute_operation.md

-# MySQL client - Batch execution
+# Database Access - Batch execution

 This BBE demonstrates how to use the MySQL client to execute a batch of DDL/DML operations.